LLNL/INGRID/README.md

 # INGRID
-Interactive Grid Generator for Tokamak Boundary Region
+Interactive Grid Generator for Tokamak Boundary Region.

+INGRID (**IN**teractive **GRID**) is a Python based tokamak edge plasma grid generator capable of automatic generation of grids for magnetic-topologies with up to two x-points anywhere in the domain.

+Developed at Lawrence Livermore National Laboratory by Bryan Garcia (UCSC), Jerome Guterl (GA), Joey Watkins (BYU), and Maxim Umansky (LLNL).

+Maintained by Bryan Garcia and Maxim Umansky.

+Our Read The Docs can be found [here](https://ingrid.readthedocs.io/en/latest/).

 ## Obtaining INGRID:
 Clone the INGRID repo with the command: